jyanglab/jyanglab.github.io/jc.md

 > Methylation

 - **11-08-2017**: The dynamics of molecular evolution over 60,000 generations. by [Good et al., 2017](https://www.nature.com/articles/nature24287.pdf).
-Dr. [Jeff Ross-Ibarra](http://www.rilab.org/), the founder of REHAB, will join us for a special Q.U.I.T.
-(Note it is on Wednesday for this Q.U.I.T. only!)
+Note that Dr. [Jeff Ross-Ibarra](http://www.rilab.org/), the founder of [R.E.H.A.B.](http://www.rilab.org/rehab.html), will join us for this special Q.U.I.T. (a REHAB-like event at UNL).
+(It is on Wednesday for this Q.U.I.T. only!)
-> evolution, E coli
+> evolution, E. coli

 - **11-03-2017**: Machine Learning for Population Genetics: A New Paradigm. by [Scheider and Kern.
 2017](https://www.biorxiv.org/content/biorxiv/early/2017/10/20/206482.full.pdf)
 > Machine learning, popgen